thibaultcha/lua-resty-mlcache/README.md

 you use identical keys in both caches, they will not conflict with each other since they each have a different namespace.

-This other example instanciates an mlcache using the bundled IPC module for inter-workers invalidation events (so we can use [set()](#set), [delete()](#delete), and [purge()](#purge)):
+This other example instantiates an mlcache using the bundled IPC module for inter-workers invalidation events (so we can use [set()](#set), [delete()](#delete), and [purge()](#purge)):